Fälensee is a beautiful mountain lake squeezed between mountains. The hike to this lake is really nice and rewarding in the end.

 Time: 5 hours.

-In my opinion Fälensee is a great weekend destination.
-Once you hike up there, you can visit not just this lake, but couple of more lakes, many accommodation possibilities, many swiss huts and many other destinations all around.
+In my opinion, Fälensee is a great weekend destination.
+Once you hike up there, you can visit not just this lake, but a couple of more lakes, many accommodation possibilities, many swiss huts, and many other destinations all around.

-Fälensee hike is really worth doing in summer, on the other dates I would suggest to check the weather conditions and maybe grab a pair of snowshoes.
+Fälensee hike is really worth doing in summer, on the other dates I would suggest checking the weather conditions and maybe grab a pair of snowshoes.

 If you have any questions about Fälensee hike or any other destinations mentioned in this article, please let me know, I will do my best to help you.